12 Ways to Improve Life After Rehab for Addiction

 Finding a likeminded community of sober people and developing relationships with others in recovery can lead to a richer, fuller life after rehab, and one where there is a lot of available support.

-Many people exiting rehab realize that if they plan to stay sober, they will not be able to return to the friends they once spent the most time with, the people they “used” with.
+Many people exiting rehab realize that if they plan to stay sober, they will not be able to return to some of the friends they once spent the most time with – the people they “partied” with.

-Making new sober friends is harder for some people than it is for others and that’s understandable because everyone is different.
-But attending support groups is a good first step at being open to new, healthier, sobriety-based relationships.
+Making new sober friends is harder for some people than for others and that’s understandable because every person is different.
+But attending support groups is a good first step at being open to new, and healthier, sober-based relationships.

 8. Help Others

-Learning to help others is a key to learning how to “take ourselves out of the equation.”
-It’s easy in recovery to succumb to the many patterns of negative self-talk that make us feel bad about ourselves.
+Learning to help others is a great way to “take ourselves out of the equation.”
+It’s hard to avoid patterns of negative self-talk that make us feel bad about ourselves in recovery.

 Helping others, either through volunteer organizations, setting up and breaking down support group meetings, or even listening to a sober friend who desperately needs to talk are all ways to stay “out of the way” of our own recovery.

-Finally, providing others a helping hand will make you feel good, like a positive force in the world.
-In truth, this is what we are actually doing when take the time to be of service to others.
+In truth, this is what we are actually doing when we take the time to be of service to others.

 9. Be Mindful of Relapse Triggers

-Succumbing to the pattern of negative self-talk mentioned above is one sign that relapse might not be far off.
-If it goes uninterrupted, people in recovery might find themselves driving by or longing for the perceived camaraderie of places and people where they used to abuse drugs or alcohol.
+Giving in to a pattern of negative self-talk can be a sign that relapse might not be far off.
+If it continues, people in recovery often find themselves visiting the people or places where they previously used drugs and alcohol.

-Other signs might be the lack of motivation to attend meetings, see a therapist, or dealing with prolonged periods of unmanaged depression, to name a few.
+Other signs might be a lack of motivation to attend meetings, see a therapist, or deal with periods of unmanaged depression.

 The takeaway is that it might not be one single thing that leads to relapse.
-Instead, it could be a series of thoughts, events, and poor choices that lead to a relapse.
+Instead, it could be a series of thoughts, events, or poor choices that lead to a relapse.

 10. Practice Self-Care and Good Mental Health Habits

-Taking care to protect your recovery also means being good to yourself by practicing self care.
-Again, this is easier said than done, but since you’ve tackled treatment, you’re already ready moving in the right direction.
+This is sometimes easier said than done, but since you tackled treatment, you’re already moving in the right direction.

 11. Consider Outpatient Treatment